Siraj-Qazi/cs100-p3-flipped/README.md

 ![sample2](/samples/sample2.png)

 #### Notes
- -The input will be the line width (int) followed by words (strings).
+ * The input will be the line width (int) followed by words (strings).
- -You can assume there will only be a single space between input strings.
+ * You can assume there will only be a single space between input strings.
- -No word (string of text) in the input will be longer than the line width.
+ * No word (string of text) in the input will be longer than the line width.
- -The line width will be between 10 and 100 (inclusive).
+ * The line width will be between 10 and 100 (inclusive).
- -There is no limit on the amount of words that will be in the text.
+ * There is no limit on the amount of words that will be in the text.
- -Make sure the generated input and output end with an empty line (a common standard).
+ * Make sure the generated input and output end with an empty line (a common standard).
- -It is highly advised to use I/O redirection as done in the examples.
+ * It is highly advised to use I/O redirection as done in the examples.

 ## Built With